Congressional leaders unveil 2-step plan to fend off shutdown

 “The agreement reduces the worst gimmicks included in the previous side deals in the Fiscal Responsibility Act, and now includes $16 billion in additional real spending cuts from the Democrats’ IRS and COVID-era slush funds.
 Because the completion deadlines are upon us, a short continuing resolution is required to complete what House Republicans are working hard to achieve: an end to governance by omnibus, meaningful policy wins, and better stewardship of American tax dollars.”

-Johnson told members that Rep. Hal Rogers (R-Ky.) will be hospitalized this week following a car crash and will not be in the Capitol, according to a GOP lawmaker on the call, which will further narrow the conference’s razor-thin majority.
+Johnson told members that Rep. Hal Rogers (R-Ky.) will be hospitalized this week following a car crash and will not be in the Capitol, according to a GOP lawmaker on the call, which will make the conference’s job more difficult.

 Senate Majority Leader Chuck Schumer (D-N.Y.) said Sunday that the Senate will “begin the process” to pass the measure Tuesday, giving Congress “the time it needs to finish our work to fund the government for the rest of the fiscal year.”